-Diversity and inclusion are embedded throughout the Company's strategy to drive a High-Performance Culture.
-The Company recognizes that an inclusive culture that is diverse adds value to the Company and its customers through: the creation and delivery of innovative and outstanding products, services and outcomes; the cultivation of an engaged and empowered environment where employee productivity drives company growth; and the onboarding of high-performing talent into the organization to propel the Company's transformation and future.
-The Company believes that all employees and leaders are responsible for creating a diverse and inclusive workplace.
-Employees are empowered to take an active role in creating a culture that values uniqueness, celebrates creativity and drives innovation.
-The Company places a high value on inclusion, engaging employees in Business Resource Groups ("BRGs") - employee-led voluntary organizations of people with similar interests, experiences, or demographic characteristics.
-The Company maintains its BRG chapters worldwide across nine categories: African American, Asia Pacific, LGBTQ+, Emerging Leaders, Hispanic, Disabilities, Veterans, Women and Sustainability.
-The Company uses these groups to serve as a source of inclusion and to support the acquisition and development of diverse talent internally and externally.
+The Company is dedicated to creating a workplace where diversity is celebrated, where every employee feels included and valued, and where equitable practices are the norm.
+By prioritizing diversity, equity, and inclusion, the Company aims to foster a culture of innovation, collaboration, and respect that drives its success in the global marketplace.
+Diversity, Equity, and Inclusion ("DEI") is a core component of the Company's strategy to drive a High-Performance Culture, recognized as adding value to the Company's creation and delivery of innovative high performing products and enabling solutions to its customers' toughest problems.
+The Company has recently elevated its focus on 'equity' to further enable all employees to have access to the opportunities, resources, support and networks they need to develop and succeed.
+The Company empowers employees to take an active role in creating a culture that values uniqueness, celebrates creativity and drives innovation.
+The Company encourages employees to enable an inclusive culture through active participation in Business Resource Groups ("BRGs") employee-led voluntary organizations of people with similar interests, experiences, or demographic characteristics.
+The Company continues to increase participation in its BRG chapters worldwide across nine categories: African American, Asia Pacific, LGBTQ+, Emerging Leaders, Hispanic, Disabilities, Veterans, Women and Sustainability.
+In 2023, the Company established BRGs focused on Wellness and Caregiving in response to feedback through its Voice of the Employee events.
 Each BRG is open to all employees and sponsored and supported by senior leaders across the enterprise.
-The Company's BRG structure includes monthly learning series, an active recruitment platform, an innovation hub, and community engagement.
-In fiscal 2022, the Company continued to realize meaningful growth in BRG membership.
+The Company's BRG structure includes monthly learning series, an active recruitment platform, an innovation hub, community engagement and feedback sessions.
+The Company also engages BRGs to support the acquisition and development of diverse talent internally and externally.